-All 504 team participants, parents, guardians, teachers, and any other participants in the student's education, including substitutes and tutors, must have a copy of each student's 504 Plan.
-The site administrator will ensure that teachers include 504 Plans with lesson plans for short-term substitutes and that he/she review the 504 Plan with a long-term substitute.
+All 504 team participants, parents, guardians, teachers, and any other relevant participants in the student's education, including substitutes and tutors, must have a copy of each student's 504 Plan.
+The site administrator shall ensure that teachers include 504 Plans with lesson plans for short-term substitutes and that he/she review the 504 Plan with a long-term substitute.
 A copy of the 504 Plan shall be maintained in the student's file.
 Each student's 504 Plan will be reviewed at least once per year to determine the appropriateness of the plan, needed modifications to the plan, and continued eligibility.

-Services for Students under the IDEA
+Services for Students under the "IDEA"

-PCS operates as a public school of the District, solely for purposes of providing special education and related services under the IDEA pursuant to Education Code Section 47641(b), in accordance with Education Code Section 47646 and 20 U.S.C.
-1413, PCS seeks services from the District for special education students enrolled in the Charter School in the same manner as is provided to students in other district schools.
-The District will provide special education services for students enrolled in PCS to the extent required by law.
-An annual meeting between PCS and the District to review special education policies, procedures, protocols, and forms of the District and the SELPA and District protocol, will ensure that PCS and the District have an ongoing mutual understanding.
+So long as MHS operates as a public school of the District, solely for purposes of providing special education and related services under the IDEA pursuant to Education Code Section 47641(b), in accordance with Education Code Section 47646 and 20 U.S.C.
+1413, MHS seeks services from the District for special education students enrolled in the Charter School in the same manner as is provided to students in other district schools.
+The District will provide special education services for students enrolled in MHS to the extent required by law.
+All special education programs and services shall be in compliance with District and SELPA policies and procedures.
+An annual meeting between MHS and the District to review special education policies, procedures, protocols, and forms of the District and the SELPA and District protocol, will ensure that MHS and the District have an ongoing mutual understanding.

-PCS acknowledges the importance of cooperating with the District so that the District can provide special education services to PCS students.
+MHS acknowledges the importance of cooperating with the District so that the District can provide special education services to MHS students.